roycms/jina-embeddings-v2-base-en/README.md

 )
 ```

-*Alternatively, you can use Jina AI's Embedding platform for fully-managed access to Jina Embeddings models (Coming soon!)*.
+*Alternatively, you can use Jina AI's [Embedding platform](https://jina.ai/embeddings/) for fully-managed access to Jina Embeddings models*.

 ## Fine-tuning